Mosquito Coast: British evacuation

-Spain had long suffered considerably from the Miskito attacks which continued during peacetime.
-When the American Revolutionary War broke out, Spanish forces attempted to eliminate the British presence, seizing the settlement at Black River, and driving British settlers from the isle of Roatán; however, this ultimately failed when armed settlers and Miskito Sambu, led by the Anglo-Irish soldier, Edward Despard retook the settlements.
+Spain, which claimed the territory, suffered considerably from the Miskito attacks which continued during peacetime.
+When the American Revolutionary War broke out, Spanish forces attempted to eliminate the British presence, seizing the settlement at Black River, and driving British settlers from the isle of Roatán.
+But this effort ultimately failed when armed settlers led by the Anglo-Irish soldier Edward Despard retook the settlements.

-Although Spain had been unable to drive the British from the coast or occupy any position, in the course of the diplomatic negotiations following the war, Britain found itself making concessions to Spain.
-In the 1786 Convention of London, Britain agreed to evacuate British settlers and their slaves from the "country of the Mosquitos" to their as yet informal colony in what was to become British Honduras.
-There, under the superintendence of Edward Despard, to the dismay of the established Baymen they were accommodated without "any distinction of age, sex, character, respectability, property or colour".
-Later treaties recognized Britain's commercial, but never territorial rights in the region.
+Although Spain had been unable to drive the British from the coast or occupy any position, in the course of the diplomatic negotiations following the American Revolutionary War, Britain found itself making concessions to Spain.
+In the 1786 Convention of London, Britain agreed to evacuate British settlers and their slaves from the Mosquito Coast to their as yet informal colony in what was to become British Honduras.
+Later treaties with Spain recognized Britain's commercial rights, but never its territorial rights in the region.
 Some of the settlers and their slaves remained after they swore loyalty to the King of Spain, especially in Bluefields.